MI-OSiRIS/puppet-grouper/README.md

 ##### `manage_tomcat`

 Install and configure tomcat.
 Requires puppetlabs-tomcat module.
 RHEL7 only.
-Build .war file from the installation(s) managed in grouper::instance resources and place in /usr/share/tomcat/webapps.
+You can set tomcat_context = ensure on grouper::instance resources and they will configure contexts referencing the grouper web ui and web services.
+You can also build .war files from the installation(s) managed in grouper::instance resources and place in /usr/share/tomcat/webapps.

 ##### `grouper_system_password`